Mental health services for schools

 - Up to 25 year olds for people with special educational needs and learning disabilities

-- Young people at schools, colleges and youth organisations in Hammersmith and Fulham, Westminster, Kensington and Chelsea, Hounslow and Ealing
+- Young people at schools, colleges and youth organisations in Hammersmith, Fulham, Ealing and Hounslow, Westminster, Kensington and Chelsea, Hounslow and Ealing

 I would recommend the programme because it can really influence a person’s life and make it better.

 The key thing I learnt is that everyone has mental health and others have mental illness that we might not be able to see or experience first-hand.